OokTech/TW5-Bob/RoadMap.md

   reduce loading times and network traffic.
 - Make a new function that lets you pick and choose tiddlers and plugins from any that are available.
-- Maybe keep a history of changed tiddlers and timestamps (with the same bits of cleverness as the message queue pruning to keep it smaller) so that when a wiki disconnects it can reconnect and see changes since the last time it was in sync, and then resync itself without reloading.
 - Add wiki syncing!
   - Sync local to remote state: make a list of all wiki tiddlers and send that to another wiki which checks that list against its own list and sends back